vishwajeetv/micro-rag/SESSION_NOTES.md

 9. LLM context window limitations?

 ### Vector Databases
-10. Why Pinecone instead of PostgreSQL with pgvector?
+10. PostgreSQL + pgvector vs dedicated vector DBs (Pinecone, Weaviate, Qdrant)?
-11. Pinecone index types (pods vs serverless)?
+11. HNSW vs IVFFlat indexes - tradeoffs and when to use each?
 12. What metadata to store with vectors?
+Index optimization strategies?

 ### System Design
 13. On-demand vs batch scraping?